The UK Government’s official advice is:

 For formal Government advice on being COVID-19 Secure Click Here.

-The UK Government have released a three phase plan for initial measures to moderate the current lockdown.
+The UK Government have released a phased approach to easing the lockdown rules in England.

 For the full UK Government COVID-19 Recovery Strategy Click Here

 Complying with COVID-19 Secure guidance is a top priority for many businesses.
 However, there are also a number of other aspects for employers to consider from their workforce to embedding best practice.
 This simple checklist and Q&A provides a summary of key areas for businesses to consider when designing their plans across six categories:

 In anticipation of the hospitality industry opening back up on 4 July, Chris Brewerton, senior business development at Greater Birmingham Chambers of Commerce, discusses with, Angela Burns, chief executive of Webb Hotel Group, how the industry is readying to reopen again after months of closure.

 Chamber patron and McDonald's franchisee Doug Wright talks to Chamber chief executive Paul Faulkner about his experiences since reopening his restaurants following the enforced Covid-19 closures.

 HR professionals have all been facing extremely challenging times throughout this pandemic and the next big question lies around the return to work and what this could look like for you and for your people.

 Head of Sutton Coldfield Chamber Chris Brewerton is joined by Mike Bushell (Sutton Coldfield Town Centre BID), Cllr Simon Ward (Royal Sutton Coldfield Town Council) and Angela Henderson (Gracechurch Centre) to discuss the reopening off non-essential retail and future town centre initiatives.

 BHSF will be providing advice and guidance to businesses on how to provide a Covid-secure workplace to get employees back to work.